Meyer Lemon Olive Oil Cake

 Neighborly Grace

-- THE PRESENTATION: Exercise absolute thermal patience.
+- THE PRESENTATION: Exercise absolute cooling patience.
 If the glaze is poured over a warm cake, it will melt, turn translucent, and weep off the sides.
 Once the loaf is completely cool, pour the thick glaze heavily over the center, allowing it to organically cascade down the edges.
 Garnish the serving platter with fresh lemon wheels and sprigs of raw thyme to signal the flavor profile.

 - THE POUR: A pot of hot, steeped Earl Grey tea or a crisp, heavily chilled Prosecco provides the essential tannic or effervescent lift needed to seamlessly cut through the rich olive oil crumb and balance the sweet citrus glaze.